msmclear/msmclear/README.md

 <h1 align="center"> Why, hello there.
 Welcome to my corner of the 'hub ☺️ </h1>

-My name is Monique McLeary and I an applied research and data scientist who dabbles in the arts (painting 👩🏿‍🎨, writing 📝, photography 📸) and I also make my own skincare products💅🏿.
+My name is Monique McLeary and I am an applied researcher and data scientist who dabbles in the arts (painting 👩🏿‍🎨, writing 📝, photography 📸) and I also make my own skincare products💅🏿.
 Whenever I can, I spend most of my time outdoors, and I am sucker for a good snack (especially those of the Jamaican/Caribbean variety 🇯🇲).

 - I am currently working on: updating my Github profile 😊
 - How to reach me: **moniquesmcleary@gmail.com**